mubanjs/muban/STATUS.md

 + Pass down ref ids to child components, so they can be referenced by the parent component
 + switch to htm+vhtml for templating, creating mhtml with utils
 + add unsafeHtml util
-+ add classMap util
++ add classMap util (has been removed, use existing `classnames` module)
++ replace classMap helper with classnames npm package

 **Todo**
 - Add runtime (during dev) and build-time template prop validation
-- expand classMap with array support
-- replace classMap helper with classnames npm package

 ## Styles